pnp/cli-microsoft365/docs/docs/cmd/planner/bucket/bucket-set.md

 : Name of the bucket.
 Specify either `id` or `name` but not both.

 `--planId [planId]`
 : ID of the plan to update the bucket of.
+Specify either `planId` or `planTitle` when using `name`.

+`--planTitle [planTitle]`
-Specify either `planId` or `planName` when using `name`.
+: Title of the plan to update the bucket of.
+Specify either `planId` or `planTitle` when using `name`.
+Always use in combination with either `ownerGroupId` or `ownerGroupName`.

 `--planName [planName]`
-: Name of the plan to update the bucket of.
-Specify either `planId` or `planName` when using `name`.
-Always use in combination with either `ownerGroupId` or `ownerGroupName`.
+: (deprecated.
+Use `planTitle` instead) Title of the plan to which the bucket belongs.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
-Specify `ownerGroupId` or `ownerGroupName` when using `planName`.
+Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the group to which the plan belongs.
-Specify `ownerGroupId` or `ownerGroupName` when using `planName`.
+Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.

 `--newName [newName]`
 : New name of the bucket.